 How to Make a Marriage Work When You’re Complete Opposites

 1. Communicate, Communicate, Communicate

-You should never go out of your way to say something hurtful to your spouse.
+It would help if you never went out of your way to say something hurtful to your spouse.
 However, honesty is key when it comes to communicating.
 No matter how awkward the subject matter is, couples are encouraged to be honest about their thoughts and feelings.

 Communicate clearly and respectfully with your spouse.
 This helps couples avoid hurtful misunderstandings and will promote healthy conversations in the future.

 2. Agree to Disagree

 As in any marriage, there will be some occasions where you disagree.
 Perhaps you have completely different political views, religious beliefs, or social standings.
 Arguing about these topics can lead to immensely hurt feelings and can even build resentment.

 Have you ever heard the lamentation not to talk about religion or politics at social gatherings?
 This can be a great piece of advice for couples who have the opposite social views.
 You must decide which is more important, your love for your partner or who you last voted for.